Tick, Tick, Tick... (Castle): Plot

-In interrogation, Beckett realizes that Salt is wearing a bandage on one of his hands and so, he informs her that he sold his pinky finger online to the real killer.
-The bandage has a code of numbers written on it.
+In interrogation, Beckett realizes that Salt is wearing a bandage on one of his hands and he informs her that he sold his pinky finger online to the real killer.
+The bandage has a string of numbers written on it.
 After pondering about the numbers' meaning, Castle discovers that they correspond to page numbers and words in his novel, Heat Wave.
-The message for the team says, "I will kill someone else before midnight tonight unless you stop me.".
-Sadly, the given deadline arrives, with the detectives still having no idea of who the next victim is, or, even less, where their murder will take place.
-Disappointed, the psychopath contacts Kate once again, testing her, tempting her, pissing her off even more.
+The message for the team says, "I will kill someone else before midnight tonight unless you stop me."
+Sadly, the given deadline arrives, with the detectives still having no idea of who the next victim is or where the murder will take place.
+Disappointed, the psychopath contacts Kate once again, testing her, tempting her, and further angering her.
 The FBI traces the call to a parking garage.
 When they arrive, they find blood, a woman's shoe, some strands of hair, and four shell casings.
 The only thing missing is the body, which was put in the trunk of a waiting and stolen vehicle.

 Castle spends the night on Beckett's couch.
 When he wakes up the next morning, the body missing from the parking garage is found outside her front door.
 Bullets from this body read "burn".
 The killer's message is complete: "Nikki will burn."
 The third body is identified as taxidermist Sandra Keller (Barbara Anne Klein).
 The team finds the connections between the bodies.
 The killer was walking his dog when the second victim was walking a Rottweiler.
 The Rottweiler attacked and killed the other dog.
 The dog was sent to a taxidermist, but the killer didn't have enough money to pay for it.
 The taxidermist was robbed and formaldehyde was taken from the shop.
 The dead lawyer had been asked to take the case of the dead dog but declined.
 The client's name was Benjamin Conrad (Nicholas Patitucci).